adamsilver/fdpb/10-a-really-long-form.md

 - Using verbs for task names.
 For example, ‘Agree to the terms, ‘Create subject line’, ‘Choose template’.
 - Listing tasks in order.
 If so, use an ordered list, the advantages of which are discussed in chapter 5, “An Inbox”.
 - Marking who needs to complete the task.
 This is only useful if the tasks are performed by different people.
 - Sizing all the tasks the same.
-Don't take this too literally, but if one task is 20 questions and another is 2, then maybe it should be looked at again.
+Don't take this too literally, but if one task is 20 questions and another is 2, then maybe you should take another look.

 ## Summary